frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 > This guide assumes basic familiarity with the Frictionless Framework.
 To learn more, please read the [Introduction](https://framework.frictionlessdata.io/docs/guides/introduction) and [Quick Start](https://framework.frictionlessdata.io/docs/guides/quick-start).

 Extracting data means reading tabular data from a source.
 We can use various customizations for this process such as providing a file format, table schema, limiting fields or rows amount, and much more.
 This guide will discuss the main `extract` functions (`extract`, `extract_resource`, `extract_package`) and will then go into more advanced details about the `Resource Class`, `Package Class`, `Header Class`, and `Row Class`.
+The output from the extract function is in 'utf-8' encoding scheme.

 Let's see this with some real files: